succinctlabs/sp1/CONTRIBUTING.md

 When reviewing a pull request, the primary goals are for the codebase to improve and for the person submitting the request to succeed. **Even if a pull request is not merged, the submitter should come away from the experience feeling like their effort was not unappreciated**.
 Every PR from a new contributor is an opportunity to grow the community.

-##### Review a bit at a time

-Do not overwhelm new contributors.

-It is tempting to micro-optimize and make everything about relative performance, perfect grammar, or exact style matches.
-Do not succumb to that temptation.

-Focus first on the most significant aspects of the change:

-1. Does this change make sense for SP1?
-2. Does this change make SP1 better, even if only incrementally?
-3. Are there clear bugs or larger scale issues that need attending?
-4. Are the commit messages readable and correct?
-If it contains a breaking change, is it clear enough?

-Note that only **incremental** improvement is needed to land a PR.
-This means that the PR does not need to be perfect, only better than the status quo.
-Follow-up PRs may be opened to continue iterating.

-When changes are necessary, _request_ them, do not _demand_ them, and **do not assume that the submitter already knows how to add a test or run a benchmark**.

-Specific performance optimization techniques, coding styles and conventions change over time.
-The first impression you give to a new contributor never does.

-Nits (requests for small changes that are not essential) are fine, but try to avoid stalling the pull request.
-Most nits can typically be fixed by the SP1 maintainers merging the pull request, but they can also be an opportunity for the contributor to learn a bit more about the project.

-It is always good to clearly indicate nits when you comment, e.g.: `Nit: change foo() to bar().
-But this is not blocking`.

-If your comments were addressed but were not folded after new commits, or if they proved to be mistaken, please, [hide them][hiding-a-comment] with the appropriate reason to keep the conversation flow concise and relevant.

 ##### Be aware of the person behind the code